bdaiinstitute/spot_ros2/examples/inverse_kinematics/README.md

     --dock docking_station_id
       The docking station where spot is docked, e.g. 527.
     ```
-    The following parameter is optional:
+    The following parameter is optional.

     ```
     --poses n